Low-energy interactions between doubly charmed baryons and Goldstone bosons from lattice QCD: Scattering analysis

 By virtue of the L\"uscher formula~\eqref{eq:Luscher.formula.swave}, the values of $p\cot\delta_0$ at various momenta $p$ can be determined from the interacting energy levels obtained in~\cref{sec.4pt.cf.el}.
 There are two points to be discussed before extracting $p\cot\delta_0$.
 The first one is that we shift the finite-volume energy levels according to

 where $E^{\rm cont.}_{h}(p)$ ($h\in\{\phi,B_{cc}\}$) are the energies calculated from the continuum dispersion relation $E^{\rm cont.}_{h}(p)=\sqrt{m_h^2+p^2}$, while $E^{\rm latt.}_{h}(p)$ corresponds to the single-particle energies computed on the lattice.
 Such a shift is implemented to alleviate the lattice artifacts arising from discretization effects following~\cite{Padmanath:2022cvl,Prelovsek:2020eiw, Piemonte:2019cbi, Xing:2022ijm}.
+Specifically, since the L\"uscher formalism assumes continuum kinematics, the deviation of the lattice dispersion relation from the continuum form (where $c^2 \neq 1$) can introduce systematic errors.
+This correction aligns the kinematic behavior of the lattice data with the continuum expectation, thereby ensuring consistency with the quantization condition.
 The other point concerns the selection of the energy levels.
 That is, only the energy levels below the $B_cD$ thresholds are kept in our scattering analysis, as already explained at the end of~\cref{sec.4pt.cf.el}.
 Our final results of $p\cot\delta_0$, derived from energy levels with the dispersion relation correction (DRC) implemented via eq.~\eqref{eq:dispersion.relation.shift}, are shown as red squares and blue dots in figure~\ref{fig:ERE.shifted}.

 We are now in the position to extract the $S$-wave scattering parameters.
 To properly account for the statistical correlations between the energy levels, we perform a correlated fit by minimizing a $\chi^2$ function defined at the level of squared momenta,